| About the document | |

 3. Strategic context

-This policy also contributes to the key themes of the Housing Strategy and in particular:
+3.2 This policy also supports the key themes of the Leeds Housing Strategy 2022–27 and in particular:

-3.3 This policy also contributes to the delivery of the Housing Leeds Asset Management Strategy and
+3.3 This policy also contributes to the delivery of the Housing Leeds Asset Management Strategy.

 4. Scope of this policy

-4.2 The policy does not apply to non-council owned dwellings or other non-council housing assets such as schools, care homes, offices. or commercial properties.
+4.3 The policy does not apply to non-council owned dwellings or other non-council housing assets such as schools, care homes, offices, or commercial properties.

-4.4 All employees of the council, who are involved with the management and maintenance of Housing Leeds managed housing, including contractors or all persons visiting the buildings for the purpose of carrying out their work duties on behalf of the council, are required to adhere to the standards set out within this policy.
+4.4 All employees of the council, who are responsible for the management and maintenance of Housing Leeds managed housing portfolio, including contractors or all persons visiting the buildings for the purpose of carrying out their work duties on behalf of the council, are required to adhere to the standards set out within this policy.

 4.5 Electrical installations and equipment within leaseholder properties is outside of the scope of this policy.

-4.6 Electrical equipment not owned or managed by Housing Leeds, including tenants own electrical equipment, is outside of the scope of this policy.
+4.6 Electrical equipment not owned or managed by the council, including tenants own electrical equipment, is outside of the scope of this policy.

 5. Sanctions

-5.1 Housing Leeds accepts its responsibilities in accordance with the regulatory standards and legislation relating to electrical safety.
+5.1 The council accepts its responsibilities in accordance with the regulatory standards and legislation relating to electrical safety.

 5.2 Failure to comply with these statutory obligations may result in: